-Add value to your master's degree in the STEM (Science, Technology, Mathematics, and Engineering) disciplines with the Professional Science Management Certificate.
+Add value to your master's degree in the science, technology, engineering and mathematics (STEM) disciplines with the Professional Science Management (PSM) Certificate.
 Through interdisciplinary coursework, you will build your professional skills and position yourself for success in the workplace.

-To earn the certificate, you will complete 13 credits total in professional skills courses.
+To earn the certificate, you will complete professional skills courses.
 The courses move beyond the training of a traditional master's degree in the STEM disciplines.
-They emphasize leadership skills, business and project management, ethics and legal principles, communication skills, and team-building skills.
+They emphasize leadership, communication and team-building skills; business and project management; and ethical and legal principles.
 You will develop these skills through coursework and workshops, as well as internships and group projects in employer-based settings.

 GRD 594 - Management Fundamentals for Engineers and Scientists